jwwangchn/UAV-BD/docs/index.md

 ```

 ## Contact
-If you have any the problem of feedback in using UAV-BD, please contact
+If you have any the problem of feedback in using UAV-BD, please contact jwwangchn@whu.edu.cn.
-- Jinwang Wang at jwwangchn@whu.edu.cn